cs544-wisc/s23/p1/README.md

 ### Manual testing:

-So far, the following client code should produce the expected output indicated by the comments:
+So far, the following client code should produce the expected output (as indicated by the comments):

 ```python
 import sys